txtatech/qreeper/README.md

 This will launch the decompressor application.
 You can use the file chooser to select a QR code .png file and click "Decode QR Code" to decompress the data.
 The decompressed data will be shown in the application window.

+### NOTE:

+When encoding data as base64, it pads the data to a length that's a multiple of 4.
+If you are splitting base64 data into chunks, you need to make sure that each chunk (except possibly the last one) ends on a multiple of 4 characters.
+If you don't, the padding can be cut off, which can cause decoding to fail later on.
+So, whenever dealing with base64 data in chunks, it is important to keep this in mind.

 ## License

 This project uses the [MIT License](https://opensource.org/licenses/MIT).